 Do you like to study history?
 Sure, all those dates can get confusing.
 But isn’t it interesting when you really look at the facts?
 It can be fun to learn about people who were involved in important events in the past.

 Some kids don’t even realize how much they like history until they see it displayed in a new way.
 For example, have you ever seen the movie “Titanic”?
 Many think it’s a great movie.
 It’s also based on a real historic event.

 Many books and movies can help us look back at the past.
 However, it’s important to be aware of what’s true and what’s made up.
 Sometimes this is easy.
 For example, it’s simple to figure out if a book from the library is true.
 Just check whether it came from the fiction or nonfiction section.

 Nonfiction books, on the other hand, do claim to be truthful.
 They’re factual accounts of actual persons and events.
 You might already be familiar with some types of nonfiction works.
 These include essays, journals, diaries, documentaries, biographies, and textbooks.

 Some authors try to give us the best of both worlds.
 How?
 They write historical fiction!
 This genre features characters and events that take place in the past.
 The people, times, and places in works of historical fiction are often real.

-Many of the scenes in historical fiction may be based almost-entirely upon true, factual accounts of past events.
-However, authors of historical fiction use these truths as a basis for embellishing their stories with fictional accounts of other events that could or might have occurred.
+Many of the scenes in historical fiction may be based almost entirely on true, factual accounts of past events.
+Authors use these truths as a foundation.
+Then, they embellish the story with fictional accounts of other events that could or might have occurred.